Gertrude Kasle Gallery

-The Gertrude Kasle Gallery opened in 1965 in Detroit, United States.
-It operated for eleven years, displaying American contemporary art.
+The Gertrude Kasle Gallery was a contemporary art gallery located in Detroit, Michigan.
+The gallery operated between 1965 and 1976, displaying American contemporary art.

 History

 The founder of the Gertrude Kasle Gallery, Gertrude Kasle, was born in New York City on December 2, 1917, and began her lifelong career in the art world very early, taking art classes in high school and Saturday classes at the Art Students League.
 She began her formal studies in art education at New York University (NYU) and later transferred to the University of Michigan.
 Kasle interrupted her studies during World War II to devote herself to family work while her husband served as a military chaplain.
 The family returned to Detroit in 1947 and she began classes at the Society of Arts and Crafts.
 After raising her three children, she enrolled in Wayne State University in 1955, completing her degree in 1962.

 As a student in Detroit, Kasle was active in the Friends of Modern Art group at the Detroit Institute of Art, and became Vice President.
 In 1962, she was approached by Detroit businessman Franklin Siden to help him open a gallery where she would have a one-third partnership.
 During the first year of Siden Gallery's operations, Kasle introduced Detroit to the work of many notable contemporary American artists, such as Larry Rivers, Grace Hartigan, Robert Goodnough, and Robert Natkin.

 Her tenure with the Siden Gallery was short-lived and by 1964 she left and began to contemplate her next move.
 Several of the artists she had represented at Siden Gallery encouraged her to open her own gallery.
 Local art critic Joy Hakanson Colby who worked for the Detroit News interviewed Kasle and claimed that Kasle was "looking for gallery space".
 Responding to the article, the Fisher Building offered Kasle a very attractive lease in the "New Center" area of downtown Detroit that would later become known as the city's gallery center, housing several prominent galleries.